 In addition to adhering to the prevention advice, if you’ve got the early signs of a cold (scratchy throat, fatigue, feeling ‘under the weather’, etc.), TCM recommends you to rest and SWEAT it out.
 Make a tea from foods such as green onion (cong bai), peppermint, mulberry leaf, or ginger; have a hot bath or shower; and layer up under the covers to sweat more!
 To really fend off a sick day, TCM also recommends getting daily acupuncture sessions for 3-5 consecutive days.

-What are the at-home remedies TCM recommends for coughs and colds?
+What are the at-home chinese remedies for coughs and colds?

 For a mucus-producing cough, you want to make sure you’re avoiding the mucus-producing foods mentioned above.
 William Lo also recommends eating steamed salted orange.